 Through coordination and collaboration, the Comprehensive Cancer Control National Partnership (CCCNP) assists comprehensive cancer control (CCC) coalitions to develop and sustain implementation of comprehensive cancer control plans at the state, tribe, territory, U.S. Pacific Island Jurisdiction and local levels.

 The CCCNP was formed in 1998 as a collaborative group of diverse national organizations working together to build and strengthen CCC efforts across the nation.
-Today, the CCC National Partnership is an influential group of eighteen leading cancer organizations that utilize their combined strengths and resources to change the trajectory of the cancer burden in the US.
+Today, the CCC National Partnership is an influential group of nineteen leading cancer organizations that utilize their combined strengths and resources to change the trajectory of the cancer burden in the US.